agnescameron/blog/_posts/2024-12-12-satellite.md

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/deepstep-lake.png' | prepend: site.baseurl }}"/>
-	two of the areas most brightly highlighted by the 5/7 band ratio
+	two of the areas most brightly highlighted by the 5/7 band ratio (Google Earth Engine/Landsat 8)
 </span>

 If we look at the spectral signature for *turbid* water with clay minerals with the USGS tool (blue line), we can see that even though these areas have much lower reflectance overall, because they reflects almost no light in the SWIR-2 band, they will have a much more extreme 5/7 ratio than that of kaolinite.
 We can also see this in the 764 image -- they appear a much deeper shade of cyan, rather than bright!
 They just *really* don't contain a red component.

 <figure>
 	<img src="{{ '/img/bellingcat/kaolin-turbid.png' | prepend: site.baseurl }}" alt="main"/>
+	(Google Earth)
 </figure>